Brahmi script: Foreign origination

-Scharfe adds that the best evidence is that no script was used or ever known in India, aside from the Persian-dominated Northwest where Aramaic was used, before around 300 BCE because Indian tradition "at every occasion stresses the orality of the cultural and literary heritage", yet Scharfe in the same book admits that "a script has been discovered in the excavations of the Indus Valley Civilization that flourished in the Indus valley and adjacent areas in the third millennium B.C.
-The number of different signs suggest a syllabic script, but all attempts at decipherment have been unsuccessful so far.
-Attempts by some Indian scholars to connect this undeciphered script with the Indian scripts in vogue from the third century B.C. onward are total failures."
+Scharfe adds that the best evidence is that no script was used or even known in India, aside from the Persian-dominated Northwest where Aramaic was used, before around 300 BCE.
+This is consistent with the fact that Indian tradition "at every occasion stresses the orality of the cultural and literary heritage".
+While Scharfe notes the existence of the Indus script of the Indus valley civilisation, he states that "attempts by some Indian scholars to connect this undeciphered script with the Indian scripts in vogue from the third century B.C. onward are total failures."

 Megasthenes' observations

 Megasthenes, a Greek ambassador to the Mauryan court in Northeastern India only a quarter century before Ashoka, noted "... and this among a people who have no written laws, who are ignorant even of writing, and regulate everything by memory."
 This has been variously and contentiously interpreted by many authors.
 Ludo Rocher almost entirely dismisses Megasthenes as unreliable, questioning the wording used by Megasthenes' informant and Megasthenes' interpretation of them.
 Timmer considers it to reflect a misunderstanding that the Mauryans were illiterate "based upon the fact that Megasthenes rightly observed that the laws were unwritten and that oral tradition played such an important part in India."

 Some proponents of the indigenous origin theories question the reliability and interpretation of comments made by Megasthenes (as quoted by Strabo in the Geographica XV.i.53).
 For one, the observation may only apply in the context of the kingdom of "Sandrakottos" (Chandragupta).
 Elsewhere in Strabo (Strab.
 XV.i.39), Megasthenes is said to have noted that it was a regular custom in India for the "philosopher" caste (presumably Brahmins) to submit "anything useful which they have committed to writing" to kings, but this detail does not appear in parallel extracts of Megasthenes found in Arrian and Diodorus Siculus.
 The implication of writing per se is also not totally clear in the original Greek as the term "συντάξῃ" (source of the English word "syntax") can be read as a generic "composition" or "arrangement", rather than a written composition in particular.
 Nearchus, a contemporary of Megasthenes, noted, a few decades prior, the use of cotton fabric for writing in Northern India.
 Indologists have variously speculated that this might have been Kharoṣṭhī or the Aramaic alphabet.
 Salomon regards the evidence from Greek sources to be inconclusive.
 Strabo himself notes this inconsistency regarding reports on the use of writing in India (XV.i.67).